 It’s important to note, however, that if you designate a fiduciary online within an individual account’s settings, that will take precedence and override the will when it comes to that particular account.

 The next step: Inventory your online accounts

 Something actionable you can do right now?
 Inventory your online accounts and keep a safe record of your account information and passwords.
 The reality is that whether you create a will or not, someone will have to be in charge of your estate, and that person will likely have to figure out that information.

 If you set aside this list, you can save your successor the time and frustration of coordinating with all of those individual companies and online providers to access your accounts.
 There are also programs out there such as LastPass (among others) that can securely store all of your passwords and account information and pass it on to your designee when you die.

-Need help navigating digital estate planning?
+Need help navigating trust and estate planning?
 Contact Thomas Heekin at email@example.com or call us at (904) 359-7700.

 Note: This article was based on an episode of “The PG Podcast” with Chris Dix.
 Listen to the episode here or wherever you get your podcasts.

 The information provided in this article is for general informational purposes only.
 It does not, and is not intended to, constitute legal advice.
 Readers should contact an attorney to obtain advice with respect to any particular legal matter.Follow us on for more content updates